sazidshihab/ERP-Retail-Sales-Analysis/README.md

 📊 ERP — Sales Analytics

-ERPBoss is a complete sales analytics pipeline that transforms ERP data into actionable KPIs and visual insights through Tableau.
+ERP is a complete sales analytics pipeline that transforms ERP data into actionable KPIs and visual insights through Tableau.
 It includes raw-to-refined data cleaning, SQL-based KPI computation, and a ready-to-use Tableau dashboard.